A Reanalysis of the FDA's Benefit--Risk Assessment of Moderna's mRNA-1273 COVID Vaccine Based on a Model Incorporating Benefits Derived from Prior COVID Infection: Introduction

-In addition to prior-infection protection, our modeling also accounts for incidental hospitalizations, age-specific infection-hospitalization rates, and a more accurate assessment of VAM/P risk.
-We apply our model using data available to the FDA at the time of its benefit-risk analysis for mRNA-1273, which we take to be the 3rd week of January 2022 for reasons described Section 2.1 below.
-We present evidence based on real-world data that our model's estimates of the hospitalizations-prevented benefit of mRNA-1273 vaccination are significantly more accurate than those the FDA obtained in \cite{Yogurtcu}.
+In addition to prior-infection protection, our modeling accounts for incidental hospitalizations, age-specific infection-hospitalization rates, and a more accurate assessment of VAM/P risk.
+We apply our model using data available to the FDA at the time of its benefit--risk analysis for mRNA-1273, assumed to be the 3rd week of January 2022 (see Section~\ref{TOA}).
+We present evidence, using real-world data, that our model's estimates of the hospitalizations-prevented benefit of mRNA-1273 vaccination are significantly more accurate than those the FDA obtained in \cite{Yogurtcu}.
 We also analyze benefits and risks of vaccination for specific subpopulations such as males 18--25 having prior-infection protection and no comorbidities.
-Our model can be adapted to produce for any vaccine designed for deployment on a population-wide scale a benefit-risk assessment stratified not only based on age and sex but also on prior-infection and comorbidity status.
+Our model can be adapted to produce a benefit--risk assessment for any vaccine designed for deployment on a population-wide scale, stratified not only based on age and sex but also on prior-infection and comorbidity status.

+We emphasize that the application of our model to reanalyze the FDA's benefit--risk assessment for mRNA-1273 is for demonstration purposes and does not constitute a comprehensive re-evaluation, which would address all of the FDA's benefit--risk endpoints (cases, hospitalizations, ICU admissions, deaths).